Majorization requires infinitely many second laws: The second law in majorization-based thermodynamics

 \section{The second law in majorization-based thermodynamics}

 The use of order structures like majorization in thermodynamics has a long tradition.
 Such approaches can be traced back to Carathéodory \cite{caratheodory1909untersuchungen}, who initiated a long tradition \cite{cooper1967foundations,landsberg1970main,giles2016mathematical} that crystallized in the remarkable work by Lieb and Yngvason \cite{lieb1999physics}.
-All these have a common methodological trait, namely, they begin assuming some sort of order structure for the thermodynamic transitions and intend to characterize it in terms of measurements, i.e. real-valued functions.
-In fact, the main result in \cite{lieb1999physics} is inscribed in this paradigm and is concerned with finding a function with some specific characteristics, which is then called a \emph{second law}.
-In this section, we discuss what the analogous notion should be in the context of majorization.
+(See also \cite{lieb2013entropy,lieb2014entropy}.)
+All these have a common methodological trait, namely, they begin by assuming some kind of order structure representing state transitions and intend to characterize it in terms of real-valued functions, or \textit{measurements}.

-In \cite{lieb1999physics}, when considering a proper subset of the thermodynamic states, it is shown that a single function suffices to completely characterized the transitions.
-For majorization, if $|\Omega|=2$, then we have an analogous result, namely that
+In contrast to majorization, \cite{lieb1999physics} is focused on some subsets where the studied order structure is a total order and therefore allows a single measurement to characterize the transitions.
+For $|\Omega|=2$, we have

-Hence, in this scenario, the decrease of $H$ is equivalent to majorization and we have a situation analogous to that in \cite{lieb1999physics}.
-However, this is not the case if $|\Omega| \geq 3$ since, although every pair of distributions can be compared in terms of entropy, some of them are not comparable with respect to majorization.
+Hence, in this scenario, comparing entropy values is equivalent to majorization and we have a situation analogous to that in \cite{lieb1999physics}.
+However, in the case of $|\Omega| \geq 3$, although every pair of distributions can be compared in terms of entropy, some of them are not comparable with respect to majorization.
 An example of this is the pair $p=(2/3,1/6,1/6, 0,\dots,0)$, $q=(1/2,1/2,0,\dots,0)$, in analogy to the example above, where each distribution has $|\Omega|-3$ zeros.
 In fact, in any $\mathbb P_\Omega$ with $|\Omega| \geq 3$, there are infinitely many distributions that are incomparable with respect to $\preceq$.

+Whereas a single function is insufficient to characterize majorization, \emph{a family} of functions can be used instead, also known as a \emph{multi-utility} in the literature on mathematical economics \cite{evren2011multi}.
+A multi-utility is a family $(f_i)_{i\in I}$ of real-valued functions such that each member of the family is monotonic with respect to the preorder, and, importantly, it allows to decide whether $p\preceq q$ by comparing the corresponding function values, i.e.,